-The Textbook/Bible Reading Reports and the Research Paper are due by 5/2/20 as indicated on the Course Schedule.
+The Research Paper are due by 4/24 (midnight) and the Reading Report are due by 5/1 (midnight) as indicated on the Course Schedule.
 Note that none of these assignments will be accepted after the due date.

 Class Attendance